Back to Blog

 Start Strong on Night One

 Prime Day typically begins at midnight Pacific, and the first few hours have disproportionate impact.
-Heavy early buying drives hourly sales rank, which Amazon surfaces prominently to shoppers as social proof (“Best Seller in X category”).
+Heavy early buying drives hourly sales rank, which Amazon surfaces prominently to readers as social proof (“#1 Bestseller in Epic Fantasy”).
 Getting on a hot list in the first hours creates a flywheel for the next 47.

-For products where you have a strong deal or promotional hook, allocate a larger share of your Prime Day budget to the first 12 hours.
+For books where you have a strong deal or promotional hook (a 99¢ Kindle Countdown Deal, for example), allocate a larger share of your Prime Day budget to the first 12 hours.

 Increase Bids on Your Highest-Intent Keywords

-Broad, category-level keywords often see CPCs that make them unprofitable for most sellers during Prime Day.
-Unless you have exceptional margins or a deal that creates unusually high conversion rate, consider reducing bids on broad terms and redirecting that budget to your proven exact match performers.
+Broad, category-level keywords often see CPCs that make them unprofitable for most authors during Prime Day.
+Unless you have exceptional margins or a deal that creates unusually high conversion rate (like a well-discounted Kindle ebook), consider reducing bids on broad terms like “fantasy books” and redirecting that budget to your proven exact match performers — for instance, “gritty dark fantasy series” or “books like Brandon Sanderson.”

 Monitor Budget Depletion Closely

 On a normal day, campaigns running out of budget at 3 PM is a problem you fix the next day.
-On Prime Day, budget depletion at 3 PM means you miss the highest-traffic evening hours of the most valuable two-day window of the year.
+On Prime Day, budget depletion at 3 PM means you miss the highest-traffic evening hours of the most valuable two-day window of the year for book sales.

 Check budget pacing every 2–3 hours on Prime Day.
-If campaigns are depleting before the evening peak, transfer budget from underperforming campaigns immediately.
-Having a reserve budget that you can deploy to top-performing campaigns if they exhaust by mid-afternoon is worth planning in advance.
+If campaigns are depleting before the evening peak — when readers are browsing for their next read — transfer budget from underperforming campaigns immediately.
+Having a reserve budget that you can deploy to your top-performing books if they exhaust by mid-afternoon is worth planning in advance.

 Watch ACoS Hourly, Not Daily